 Give The Gift Of Higher Education This Giving Tuesday With Ohio 529

-As the holidays approach, are you looking to give a gift with meaning and impact?
-Follow the example of Giving Tuesday and give the gift of higher education!
-A contribution to Ohio’s 529 Plan, CollegeAdvantage, — whether adding to an existing account or opening a new 529 — is an investment in your children’s future.
-It will have a huge positive long-term impact by helping them pay for future higher education costs while helping avoid student loan debt.
+As 2022 winds down and the holidays approach, are you looking to give a gift with meaning and impact?
+Good news, Ohio’s 529 Plan is here to help with 529 Gift Central!
+Now you can follow the example of Giving Tuesday and give the gift of higher education!
+A contribution to Ohio’s 529 Plan, CollegeAdvantage—whether adding to an existing account or opening a new 529—is an investment in your children’s future.
+It will have a huge positive long-term impact by helping them pay for their education after high school and avoid student loan debt.

 Why choose a 529 plan to save for college?
 Let’s start with the tax advantages and follow up with all the many higher education institutions at which you can use the 529 funds.